The Benefits of Oregano for Chickens: A Complete Guide

 Is Oregano Safe for Chickens?

-By mixing it into their food, giving them its oil, or simply providing it in their water, they will take full advantage of this herb’s health benefits.
+By mixing it into their food, giving them its oil, or simply adding it to their water, they will reap the full health benefits of this herb.

 However, like any herbal supplement, choose the dosage to avoid overuse and negative effects.

-Oregano should never serve as a substitute for specific nutrients in a chicken’s regular diet but can be a great supplement to improving their health.
+Oregano should never serve as a substitute for specific nutrients in a chicken’s regular diet, but can be a great supplement to improve their health.

 Benefits of Oregano for Chickens